 Three months of searching and you’ve finally found the perfect price point: but you need to check with your boss, get the time off and make sure your bestie is still down to go.

 Just so let’s be clear: almost all of the major U.S. airlines will allow you a full refund for 24 hours after you buy the ticket.
 The only exceptions are JetBlue, which doesn’t allow you an “I made an oopsie, can I have my money back, please?” at all, and Airtran, who only gives you four hours to change your mind.
 (Southwest only offers it if you make the reservation by phone.)
-Thankfully, though aside from these few, even Travelocity and Expedia have also apparently jumped on the bandwagon, according to Airfarewatchdog.
+Thankfully, though aside from these few, even Travelocity and Expedia have also apparently jumped on the bandwagon, though I can find no fine print to validate the latter.

 It extends past buyer’s remorse, too.
 If you actually manage to find a cheaper fare within 24 hours of booking your flight, then you’re in luck.
 Chances are, with price fluctuations, there’s a chance you could even end up saving some money.
 (I once saved $10, but hey, $10 is $10.)